 If you wish to update or add a dependent or beneficiary, please email benefits@wesleyan.edu.
-You will need to fill out a Dependent/Beneficiary Enrollment Form and upload it to a secure drop box.
+You will need to complete a Dependent/Beneficiary Enrollment Form and upload it to a secure drop box.

-If you do not wish to make any changes, your 2019 medical, dental, life insurance and vision will automatically be rolled over to 2020.
+If you do not wish to make any changes, your 2020 medical, dental, life insurance and vision will automatically be rolled over to 2021.
 Please check waive on the Open Enrollment page in WesPortal if you do not want medical coverage.